EduardoKrausME/moodle-local_slow_queries/README.md

 Index suggestions in the `install.xml` are focused on viewer performance:
 - `timelogged`, `exectime`, `qtype`, `error`

-## Backtrace “caller” logic
+## Backtrace "caller" logic

-The list view shows a simplified “caller” derived from backtrace:
+The list view shows a simplified "caller" derived from backtrace:

 1. Find the first frame containing `/lib/dml/`
 2. Show the **next frame** (usually the Moodle component that invoked the DB layer)